 Located in Diocletian’s Place, the Split City Museum is a great way to learn about its rich past and glimpse its fascinating culture.
-The museum also offers guided tours in multiple languages, and the friendly staff are always willing to answer any questions you might have.
+The museum also offers guided tours in multiple languages, and the friendly staff is always willing to answer any questions.

-The most impressive part is the museum’s collection of Croatian artist Emanuel Vidovic’s works.
-His stunning paintings showcase Split in its beauty and will make you appreciate this fascinating city even more.
+The museum’s collection of Croatian artist Emanuel Vidovic’s works is impressive.
+His stunning paintings showcase Split’s beauty and will make you appreciate this fascinating city even more.
 So if you’re looking for a fun and educational activity, head to the Split City Museum.

 11. Check Out the Game of Thrones Museum